 I was wiped out and my uterus was beyond exhausted.
 By 9 p.m.
 I was delirious with fatigue and dread.
 I honestly didn’t know how I could get the strength to move forward and push the baby out.
 I asked if I could go to sleep and deliver in the morning.
 Ha!
 It didn’t help that I hadn’t eaten in 12 hours and I couldn’t imagine trying.

 It was clear that we needed to kick start my contractions again.
 With regret, I agreed to two drops of pitocin.
 Sure enough, once the drops were in me I was squatting on a stool beside the bed with strong contractions again.

 I pushed like no one’s business.
-After the first couple cycles, Mike and the midwife saw the baby’s head crowning!
+After the first couple cycles, my husband Michael and the midwife saw the baby’s head crowning!
 After a couple more push cycles, the midwife caught my baby and pressed him to my naked chest.
 Praise the Lord!

 Click for Part 3: Reflections.

 Update: My second childbirth was the complete opposite of this one!